aasthatiwari01/Hospital-Patient-Readmission-Analytics/README.md

   **RMSE of 0.57 days**, meaning Age, Number of Procedures, and Prior Admissions together explain about 94.6% of the variation in how long a patient stays, with predictions typically off by only about half a day.
-[Add your actual regression R² result and what it indicates]

-(Note: This project uses a small illustrative dataset of 10 patients to demonstrate the analytics workflow end-t